unifiedjs/collective/members.md

 Typical participation of a moderation team maintainer includes:

-*   Enforcing the Code of Conduct
+*   Enforcing the code of conduct
 *   Expelling members and blocking users

 Typical participation of a core team maintainer includes: